msiden/gold_thief/README.md

 - [ ] Start screen
 - [ ] High scores
 - [ ] Save game function
+- [ ] Pause game function
+- [ ] Player and miners are reset to original position after player is passed out
+  - [ ] Create a value called "self.original_pos" for each sprite
+    containing [room, x, y].
+Reset to this value in room.reset.

 KNOWN ISSUES
-* Miners must avoid player while player is passed out.
-Avoid "double-death".
-* Miners should not walk all the way to the edge of the screen to avoid player from being caught directly when entering another room
+- [ ] Miners should not walk all the way to the edge of the screen to avoid player from being caught directly when entering another room or when miner enters the same room as player

 FEATURES FROM ORIGINAL GAME TO BE IMPLEMENTED (?)
-* Player and miners are reset to original position after player is passed out
-* Only two miners who start from a fixed position and move across all rooms
 * Miners can choose to wait for elevators
 * Miners keep moving when in another room and not visible
 * Bonus counts down every second from 3000 but is reset when